nikbearbrown/math-statistics/chapters/12-f-distribution-and-one-way-anova.md

 **Preview of next chapter:** Chapter 13 is the closer — linear regression and correlation.
 You'll fit a regression line to two quantitative variables in your dataset, plus compile the full analysis report.

 ---

 ## 🕰️ AI Wayback Machine

-**Ronald Fisher** was invented analysis of variance, the F-distribution, and the core machinery of modern experimental statistics — with an entangled eugenics legacy.
+**Ronald Fisher** invented analysis of variance, the F-distribution, and the core machinery of modern experimental statistics — with an entangled eugenics legacy.

 **Run this:**